 Following the issue-recognition and writing style process, be sure to then meticulously review your work product.
 First, compare the model answer (of any LAE) for issues.
 Then, for Writing Style, making sure to concretely evaluate each of the elements of style that are a part of the writing style process.
 Next, give yourself three (3) grades: Issues, style, overall.
 Your overall grade is weighted more heavily for issues – and is not strictly an average of issues and style.
 Be sure to make constructive comments on your answer – noting both issues you may have missed as well as elements of style you may have also missed or need to improve.
 This will assist in helping you to develop your perspective as to the sufficiency of your writing standard as well as give me insight regarding your perspective.

-Remember: Every “practice exercise” – whether for the MBE, essay, or PT – is a two-step process: First, do the exercise employing the use of your technique/method to improve your skill; second, meticulously review the quality of your work product/answer in developing your judgment as to the precise standard you achieved.
+Remember Every “practice exercise” – whether for the MBE, essay, or PT – is a two-step process: First, do the exercise employing the use of your technique/method to improve your skill; second, meticulously review the quality of your work product/answer in developing your judgment as to the precise standard you achieved.
 Then, “build” your knowledge into your substantive outline, crystallize the specific areas of improvement needed, and work to upgrade your next “generation” of work with those improvements.
-In other words, work to progressively develop both your skills and standards.
+In other words, work to develop both your skills and standards progressively.
 It can also be very constructive to engage in a “re-write exercise” of the same problem following your initial evaluation of it.
-Constantly work to “build the mould” and reinforce your skills and standards from one exercise to another.
+Constantly work to “build the mold” and reinforce your skills and standards from one exercise to another.
 Have faith – you can do it!